 The method is an important research tactic because it allows researchers to understand people better.
 There are some basic principles that define a valid observation.
 It involves three basic steps to perform an effective observation.

 - You must first identify your objective.

 - Collect data: Once you have decided what to observe, you can begin to collect data about the subject.
 Depending on the type of observation, you may be able to collect a wealth of information from the data you have collected.

 - Note the findings: You should note down the findings of the study.
 You may choose to use descriptive, controlled, or participant observation techniques.

 Note: The method is for studying the behavior of subjects.
 You should define the purpose of the observations before starting the process.
 The primary objective is to note down the essential characteristics and behavior of the subject under observation.

 The observations are frequent, stretching over a period of time.
 If possible, the subjects should not be aware that the observer is recording them.
 The frequency of observation helps you make a more accurate and comprehensive estimate of the behavior.

-One of the fundamental principles of the observation method is that it does not require the participant to speak.
+One of the fundamental principles is that it does not require the participant to speak.
 The method is very useful for studying phenomena that are too difficult or incomprehensible to be described.

 For example, studies of infants must be conducted through observation.
 Infants cannot speak their thoughts clearly, so they cannot be surveyed using the traditional methods.
-For deaf and dumb humans, animals, and people who are too shy to cooperate, observation is often the only way to study them.
+For humans with hearing disability, animals, and people who are too shy to cooperate, observation is often the only way to study them.

 It is important to note that an observer may forget to record important information.
 As a result, it is essential to record all important information as soon as possible after an observation.
 And when possible, try to repeat the study to ensure that the results were accurate.